Lauren Bittner

 Lauren Bittner is an American actress.

 Life and career

-Bittner was born in New York City.
+Bittner was born in New York City on July 22nd 1980.
 She is best known for her role as Julie in Paranormal Activity 3.
 Bittner has also appeared in The Thing About My Folks, Flannel Pajamas, Gardener of Eden, Bride Wars, The Mighty Macs, and Subject: I Love You.

 Bittner was cast as a series regular on the Lifetime drama series Secret Lives of Wives.